 Thanks to a reconstruction of this tour by Turner scholar David Hill, it is possible to follow Turner's daily progress northwards through Wensleydale to Richmond, then on to the northern boundary of the county along the Tees.
 He then turned west towards the Lake District.
 But the high pass, which on a clear day can offer such spectacular views, held no such delights for Turner.
 "In regard to my present trip, I have but little to say but a most confounded fagg, though on horseback.
 The passage out of Teesdale leaves everything far behind for difficulty – bogged most completely horse and its rider, and nine hours making eleven miles."
 At one point, Turner must have dropped his sketch book; one page is still covered in mud to prove it.

 After looping round to the coast and crossing the treacherous Lancaster Sands, Turner was on the homeward stretch as he approched the Lune Valley, east of Lancaster.
-The watercolor he made of the winding river, with the eye straining to pick out the shape of Hornby Castle in the far distance, is a homage to topography and history combined.
-Still further on, Turner arrived at the village of Kirkby Lonsdale, the subject of the watercolor that Bonhams is offering in January and which has not been seen at auction since 1884.
+The watercolour he made of the winding river, with the eye straining to pick out the shape of Hornby Castle in the far distance, is a homage to topography and history combined.
+Still further on, Turner arrived at the village of Kirkby Lonsdale, the subject of the watercolour that Bonhams is offering in January and which has not been seen at auction since 1884.
 Whitaker and his friends must have been mindful of Wordsworth's remark in his 1810 Guide to the Lakes, and made sure that Turner followed his instruction to "by no means omit looking at the Vale of Lune from the churchyard".

 Even Turner's best efforts, of which this was certainly one, failed to make The History of Richmondshire a commercial success.
 Aside from Turner's costs, and Whitaker's £1 a page, the engravers were being paid an average of £80 a plate.
-Nearly £10,000 had already been expended when the publishers, in an attempt to recoup some of their almost certain losses, sold off Turner's watercolors.
+Nearly £10,000 had already been expended when the publishers, in an attempt to recoup some of their almost certain losses, sold off Turner's watercolours.
 Cosmo Orme, one of the partners in the firm, may have had first refusal.
 He selected four of the finest, including both Kirkby Lonsdale Churchyard and The Crook of Lune.
 When sold after his death in 1884, the latter fetched a staggering 1,100 guineas.
 Kirkby Lonsdale Churchyard was not far behind, selling for 820 guineas.
 In 1821, Whitaker died and his great but precarious project was abandoned.
-Turner had delivered only 20 of his commissioned watercolors, now scattered in collections around the world.
+Turner had delivered only 20 of his commissioned watercolours, now scattered in collections around the world.
 But it is for them that The History of Richmondshire will always be remembered.

 Timothy Wilcox is an art historian and curator.